niveklabs/tfwriter/google-beta/r/google_notebooks_instance.md

 }

 variable "no_proxy_access" {
-  description = "(optional) - the notebook instance will not register with the proxy.." type        = bool default     = null
+  description = "(optional) - The notebook instance will not register with the proxy.." type        = bool default     = null
 }

 variable "no_public_ip" {
-  description = "(optional) - no public IP will be assigned to this instance." type        = bool default     = null
+  description = "(optional) - No public IP will be assigned to this instance." type        = bool default     = null
 }